dogokit/dogokit-beagle/docs/GUIDE_TECH_STACK.md

 Legends:

-- 🧰 = required or should not be changed
+- 🧰 = primary, required, or should not be changed
 - 🎉 = 3rd party service or platform
 - 🧩 = optional or interchangeable
 - 💠 = available as open source